RasaChatbotDataset/Rasa-Chatbot-Dataset/chatGPT_parameter_analysis/README.md

 | 11 | [THD Bot](https://github.com/THD-AI-2023/AIN-B-3-Assistant-Systems) | 1 | Local JSON |

 ## Evaluation metrics
-To evaluate the results and compare different parameter configurations we computed precision, recall and f-score of each configuration based on the following definitions:
+To evaluate the results and compare parameter configurations we computed precision, recall and f-score of each configuration using the following definitions:

 - **True Positive (TP)**: a service used in the file and identified by the procedure.
 - **False Positive (FP)** a service not used in the file but identified by the procedure.